cineasta-js/cineasta-cli/README.md

 ### Generating

-To generate a part, you can just type (inside project's directory):
+To generate a new part for your app, you can just type (inside project's directory):
 ```
 $ cineasta g <type> <name>
 ```